Wabtey/GloballyBikey/docs/thread_management.md

 The truck must redistribute bike if there is some famine / stock with 0 bike.

+### Smart Truck

+The supply truck will map out the sites to keep track of all stocks.
+If the current site is under the lower boundary, it will behave the same (try to restock to the `INITIAL_STOCK`).
+If there is a site with 0 bike in stock, the truck will anticipate and unload the largest stock of all the site before the first site at 0.

 ## Debug Methods

 - Reading :)